kaeeraa/kaede/docs/README.md

 ## Plans

 Kaede is in really early stages of development.
-Check the [plan](./PLAN.md) to see more about this launcher
+Check the [plan](./PLAN.md) to see more about this launcher.

 ## Contributing